horaceyin/fastapi-algo-trading/README.md

 ### `python -m pipenv install`

-All the packages needed will be install after running the command Go back to Available Scripts to start the project
+All the packages needed will be install after running the command.
+Go back to Available Scripts to start the project